jfmengels/elm-review/README.md

 ## Write your own rule

 You can write your own rule using this package's API and [`elm-syntax`](https://package.elm-lang.org/packages/stil4m/elm-syntax/latest).
+Check out the [`Lint.Rule`](./Lint-Rule) module for more instructions.

 Here's an example of a rule that forbids using the `Html` module, and suggests using `elm-css` or `elm-ui` instead.